aslin-joel-r/mini-project-S6/README.md

-# mini_project
-Mini Project for s6
+# Mini Project for S6

+## Project Scope :
-### Targets-want to find the solution to the problems in the real time application
+      A better platform to analyze the problems in the society and finding the better solutions for it.

+#### its the beginning .....